 A common problem is an incorrect password.
 Run the three steps again, and pay close attention to the user name and password you enter in Step 1.

 The account you use to connect to the Exchange server needs to be enabled for remote PowerShell access.
 For more information, see Control remote PowerShell access to Exchange servers.

 TCP port 80 traffic needs to be open between your local computer and the Exchange server.
 It's probably open, but it's something to consider if your organization has a restrictive network access policy.

-The cmdlets that you use in this topic are Windows PowerShell cmdlets.
-For more information about these cmdlets, see the following topics.
+The cmdlets that you use in this article are Windows PowerShell cmdlets.
+For more information about these cmdlets, see the following articles.